Everything you need to know about August and September rail strikes

 Who is taking industrial action, and when?

-The biggest rail union, the RMT, says 20,000 RMT members across 14 train operators will walk out on the two key Saturdays at the end of the summer holidays:
+The biggest rail union, the RMT, says 20,000 RMT members across 14 train operators are walking out on the two key Saturdays at the end of the summer holidays:

 - 26 August